Wound: Dressings

+Maintenance and surveillance

+Ideally, wound dressings should be changed daily to promote a clean environment and allow for daily evaluation of wound progression.
+Highly exudative wounds and infected wounds should be monitored closely and may require more frequent dressing changes.
+Negative pressure wound dressings can be changed less frequently, every 2–3 days.
+Wound progression over time can be monitored with transparent sheet tracings or photographs, each of which produce reliable measurements of wound surface area.

 Alternative medicine

 There is moderate evidence that honey is more effective than antiseptic followed by gauze for healing wounds infected after surgical operations.
 There is a lack of quality evidence relating to the use of honey on other types of wounds, such as minor acute wounds, mixed acute and chronic wounds, pressure ulcers, Fournier's gangrene, venous leg ulcers, diabetic foot ulcers and Leishmaniasis.

-There is no good evidence that therapeutic touch is useful in healing.
+Therapeutic touch has been implicated as a complementary therapy in wound healing; however, there is no high quality research supporting its use as an evidence based clinical intervention.
 More than 400 species of plants are identified as potentially useful for wound healing.
 Only three randomized controlled trials, however, have been done for the treatment of burns.

 History

 From the Classical Period to the Medieval Period, the body and the soul were believed to be intimately connected, based on several theories put forth by the philosopher Plato.
 Wounds on the body were believed to correlate with wounds to the soul and vice versa; wounds were seen as an outward sign of an inward illness.
 Thus, a man who was wounded physically in a serious way was said to be hindered not only physically but spiritually as well.
 If the soul was wounded, that wound may also eventually become physically manifest, revealing the true state of the soul.
 Wounds were also seen as writing on the "tablet" of the body.
 Wounds acquired in war, for example, told the story of a soldier in a form which all could see and understand, and the wounds of a martyr told the story of their faith.